Skip to main content

 How much is Anysphere worth?

-As of November 2025, Anysphere is valued at $29.3 billion following a $2.3 billion Series D funding round.
-The company has raised over $3.4 billion in total funding from investors including OpenAI, Andreessen Horowitz, Thrive Capital, Accel, and Coatue Management.
+SpaceX agreed on June 16, 2026 to acquire Anysphere for $60 billion in stock, with the deal expected to close in Q3 2026.
+Before that agreement, Anysphere was valued at $29.3 billion following its $2.3 billion Series D in November 2025.
+The company raised over $3.4 billion in total funding from investors including OpenAI, Andreessen Horowitz, Thrive Capital, Accel, and Coatue Management.

 Is Cursor better than VS Code?